Chico's Tacos: Menu specialties

 Chico's Tacos' specialty dish is a paper tray containing three rolled taquitos, referred to as flautas, submerged in bath of a special tomato soup-like sauce that is topped with shredded Cheese.
 The custom is to pick up a taco individually from the special tomato sauce, then using a fork, scoop the melted cheese onto the taco before taking a bite.

 The most commonly ordered items are the single order (three tacos) or double order (six tacos).
 Often, many devotees will order two single orders instead of one double order, to take advantage of the best in cheese to taco ratios.

 In addition to their legendary tacos, Chico's Tacos are also known for their unique hot dogs.
 Unlike hotdogs commonly served in America, this menu item is served on a hamburger bun with two franks sliced in half lengthwise, topped with their chili, mustard, and pickles.
-Couple that with a side of crinkle cut fries (that some say taste best with Chico's special tomato sauce and a topping of cheese) makes for another tasty legend at Chico's Tacos.
+The restaurant also serves crinkle cut fries, which some say taste best with Chico's special tomato sauce and a topping of cheese.